vindarel/awesome-no-js-web-frameworks/README.md

-# Awesome web frameworks solving the Javascript problem
+# (Possibly awesome) Web frameworks solving the Javascript problem

 Because writing a web project with two languages is frustrating, specially with Javascript.